 "The Virginian" (1963)

-Although the Aaron Iverson barn figured prominently in the action in "Border Feud," it was essentially never seen up close in a movie again.
+Although the Old Barn figured prominently in the action in "Border Feud," it was essentially never seen up close in a movie again.
 However, it does pop up from time to time in backgrounds, with the above shot from the TV Western "The Virginian" being one of the best examples.

 "Tell It to the Marines" (1926)

-Chinese bridge, to the left of the barn, that was the subject of a detailed a post in September.
+Chinese bridge, to the left of the barn, that was the subject of a detailed post in September 2015.